 Noticing her change in mood, Naru nodded toward an ice cream stand they were approaching and changed the subject.
 "Do you want ice cream?"

 "Sure," a grin slowly spread across her face.
-"Ooh, they have sherbet!"
+"Ooh, look at all the toppings they have!"

 "What flavor do you want?"

 Naru bought two small paper cups, passing one to Mai and keeping one for himself, and they continued their leisurely walk.
-After several moments of silence, enjoying the sherbet, Mai spoke again.
+After several moments of silence, enjoying the ice cream, Mai spoke again.

 "You know.. even though I tried not to believe...
 I suppose I knew, even yesterday.
-As soon as I saw Michiru, I knew that something was wrong.
+As soon as I saw Michiru I knew something was wrong.
 Even though I thought I was crazy." she exhaled loudly and giggled softly.
 "She yelled at Iwasaki-kun and she used his last name.
-I thought it was weird, because I thought they had been seeing each other very seriously for some time now.
-But that won't happen for another two years—it was during college that they started dating."
+I thought it was weird, because they've been seeing each other very seriously for some time now.
+But that won't happen for another two years—it was during college they started dating."
 She sighed.
 "I suppose the me eight years ago wouldn't have acted like this at all.
 I don't really feel like a seventeen year old high school student."

 "You don't act like one, either."
-Naru said quietly, dipping the spoon in the bowl, executing the maneuver with careful precision.
+Naru said as he dipped the spoon in the bowl, executing the maneuver with careful precision.

 "It has been eight years," he agreed.
 "And one can't expect to die and come back to life and remain the same."